DukeOfEtiquette/mega_game/README.md

 # Flavor

 A world of constant war.
 Even the races fight amongst themselves.
-However, a prophecy was told long ago that a hero would rise and unite their people to bring an Age of Peace upon the world.
+However, a prophecy was told long ago that a hero would rise to unite their people and bring an Age of Peace.

 Are you the hero the prophecy foretold?